Yates 2L Thrive Natural All Purpose Hose On Liquid Plant Food

 If you plant a number of plants a few weeks apart, you can extend your harvest period from late spring through until early winter or first frost, whichever comes first.

-Watermelons, like most melons, can be very fussy about root disturbance, so if planting from seedlings, take care not to disturb the roots when transplanting.
-If you are growing from seed and not doing so in-situ (for example, if you’re starting them in a greenhouse in a cooler climate), it’s best to raise them in peat-type pots, as this means the entire pot can be planted without any root disturbance.
+Like most melons, watermelons can be very fussy about root disturbance, so if planting from seedlings, take care not to disturb the roots when transplanting.
+If you are growing from seed and not doing so in-situ (for example, if you're starting them in a greenhouse in a cooler climate), it's best to raise them in peat-type pots, as this means the entire pot can be planted without any root disturbance.

 Blending through quality compost or well-composted manure will dramatically improve growth and overall performance.
 Add a controlled-release fertiliser for fruiting plants at planting time, too.

 Although watermelons can grow in dry environments, for optimal growth and fruiting, water regularly while the plant is actively growing and fruit is developing, especially in the height of summer.

 Regular liquid foliar applications of seaweed or fish-based products will improve flower and fruit production.
 Until the plant starts flowering, it will benefit from feeding with a liquid fertiliser that is high in nitrogen.

 Avoid any digging or scratching in the surface soil around the root zone.
 You can all but remove the need to do so by keeping weeds down.
 The best way to do this is with a good layer of a quality mulch, such as lucerne or pea straw.

 Refer to information specific to your variety for pruning tips.
 Some varieties are best left unpruned.
 Others should have the first round of flower buds removed, or have their early shoots reduced.